• Skip to primary navigation

 2024-2025

 Over the past year, ACCESS provided life-changing support to tens of thousands of Jackson County residents.
-The pandemic, wildfires, and rising costs have driven an overwhelming need for housing, utility, and food assistance.
-It has been an honor to serve the Rogue Valley for the past 48 years and ACCESS will continue to be here for those who need us.
+Rising costs have driven an overwhelming need for housing, utility, and food assistance.
+It has been an honor to serve the Rogue Valley for the past 50 years, and ACCESS will continue to be here for those who need us.

 ACCESS By the Numbers